PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 - **New CQRS Debugger in the Symfony debug bar.** With this new feature you can find out which commands and queries have been used to build the page you’re seeing.
 If you need to customize its behavior, you can [decorate or override it](https://devdocs.prestashop.com/1.7/modules/concepts/services/#override-an-existing-symfony-service) from a module.

-- **Improved tab management.** Tabs now support symfony routes (no longer need a fake legacy controller), automatic detection in modules, enable/disable
+- **Improved tab management.** Tabs now support symfony routes (no longer need a fake legacy controller), automatic detection in modules, enable/disable.
+When a module is disabled the Tab is now hidden (and when it is re-enabled it is visible again)

 ### Symfony migration